The 12 Most Common Mistakes Americans Make When Moving to France (2026)

 France rewards preparation more than almost any country we know.
 The bureaucratic system is not hostile.
 It is procedural.
 Learn the procedures, sequence them correctly, and keep your documents organized.
 That is what turns France from "overwhelming" to "manageable" to "home."

-From the same author
+About the author